 • We do not schedule "placeholder" tours — that is, we will not hold a date open for you while you check on whether that date works for you, or if buses or funds are available.
 This must be done beforehand.
 Once you schedule a tour, it implies a commitment both on your part and ours.

 Merely notifying us that you are coming with a group is insufficient, as your group may conflict with another already scheduled, or we may not have enough tour guides on hand to accommodate you.
-In either case, you may be denied entry.
 Group tours must be booked at least two weeks in advance.
-Call 973-209-MINE (6463).
+Call 973-209-7212.

 If you must cancel a tour or request a change of date, please call us as soon as possible so you will have maximum opportunity to reschedule, and so we may fill the vacated time slot with another group on the waiting list.
-Failure to notify us of cancellations in a timely manner may result in your group being banned from further visitations.
+Failure to notify us of cancellations in a timely manner causes major disruption at our facility and this may result in requiring a non-refundable deposit for your future bookings.

 Please note that most of our tour takes place either indoors (in two exhibit halls) or underground in the mine, so tours take place no matter the weather.
 Weather extremes are cause for tour cancellations only when they constitute threats to public safety, as when roads become impassible due to flooding or hazardous due to snow.

-Visitors are welcome to view the outdoor exhibits of mining equipment on the parking-lot level on their own, but entry to the mine or any of our buildings except for the museum store/ticket sales area requires the presence of a tour guide.
+Visitors are welcome to view the outdoor exhibits of mining equipment on the parking-lot level on their own, but entry to the mine or any of our buildings except for the museum gift shop/ticket sales area requires the presence of a tour guide.

 Upon arrival at the museum, your group will usually be brought en masse into our exhibit hall, where our younger attendees will participate in a scavenger hunt and view the thousands of items on display.
-Following this we will divide your group into smaller groups (about 15-25 people each), and a tour guide will lead you into the underground mine.
+Following this we will divide your group into smaller groups (approximately 25 people each), and a tour guide will lead you into the underground mine.